Lexington Public Schools

 Who We Are

 The English Learner Education program has existed in its current form since 2006.
 That year, we served 196 students in the nine schools, with a staff of eight licensed ESL teachers.
-Today, we have close to 650 students, an instructional staff of 21, along with department support staff.
+Today, we have close to 600 students, in addition to an instructional staff of 23, along with department support staff.

 Understanding that English learners are all unique, arriving with varying levels of prior education, socio-economic status, and experiential background, we have endeavored to build a structure that meets the needs of all of our students.
 We accomplished this by providing educators with the tools that enable students to reach high levels of academic achievement in our academically competitive environment.